fettay/prez_seminar/PITCHME.md

 To prove that $t_\alpha(R) \leq s$ we only need to:
 - Compute Simes' Test on the set of s+1 bigger p-values of R
-- Take all the p-values not in R that are bigger than a value in R, and compute Simes Test on the set built by adding them 1 by 1.
+- Take all the p-values not in R that are (not all exactly..), and compute Simes Test on the set built by adding them 1 by 1.

 ---